Africa Justice System Reform Initiative

 ARTICLE 76

-The work (travaux) of the National Assembly shall be performed in accordance with the internal regulations that it adopts in conformity with the Constitution.
+The work (travaux) of the National Assembly shall be performed in

 The Rules of Procedure determine in particular: